mirte-robot/mirte-documentation/doc/get_mirte_hardware.rst

 Get Mirte Hardware
 ##################

+One of the goals of Mirte is to be modular and extendable.
+Therefore Mirte has a minimal amount of custom designed components, and mostly uses frequently used hardware.
+Two exceptions are the base (which can be lasercut, 3D printed, or any existing base you already have) and the PCB (which is optional and can be replaced by a breadboard as well).

+Below you will find the components that are used in the Mirte Basic kit, which gives you a basic mobile platform, which can be extended with optional sensors and actuators.
+Or you could use alternatives/upgrades for certain parts.

 Currently it is only possible to order all the parts yourself.
 In the future we will make it easier to buy a full Mirte Basic Box with all the listed components.

-Since we really want the robot to be upgradable, we will also support at least the mentioned alternatives/upgrades.

 +---------------------------+-------------------------------------------------------------------------------------------------------------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------+
 |                           | Mirte Basic                                                                                                             | Alternatives/Upgrades                                                                                                                                         |